theNewDynamic/oregonsadventurecoast.com/content/blog/find-your-inner-zen-on-an-oregon-s-adventure-coast-girlfriend-s-getaway.md

 **MORNING: BREAKFAST & CAPE ARAGO BEACH LOOP**

 Rise & shine, you’ve got a big day of exploration and relaxation ahead, and will need a hearty breakfast to fuel up!
-You won’t regret a heaping plate of Swedish Pancakes and Lingonberry or Strawberry Croissant French Toast at the [Pancake Mill Restaurant & Pie Shoppe](https://www.pancakemill.com/). _Warning - this place is wildly popular with locals!
-Get there EARLY or be prepared to wait for a table._ You can also enjoy a fresh, hot breakfast at the [Stockpot Restaurant](https://www.tripadvisor.com/Restaurant_Review-g51813-d7351180-Reviews-Stock_Pot_Restaurant-Coos_Bay_Oregon.html) in Coos Bay, [The Original Cape Cafe ](https://www.facebook.com/The-Cape-Cafe-2132250007095994)in the Charleston Marina, and [Mom’s Kitchen](https://www.tripadvisor.com/Restaurant_Review-g51993-d3464064-Reviews-Mom_s_Kitchen-North_Bend_Oregon.html) in North Bend.
+You won’t regret a heaping plate of Swedish Pancakes and Lingonberry or Strawberry Croissant French Toast at the [Pancake Mill Restaurant & Pie Shoppe](https://www.pancakemill.com/). *Warning - this place is wildly popular with locals!
+Get there EARLY or be prepared to wait for a table.* You can also enjoy a fresh, hot breakfast at the [Stockpot Restaurant](https://www.tripadvisor.com/Restaurant_Review-g51813-d7351180-Reviews-Stock_Pot_Restaurant-Coos_Bay_Oregon.html) in Coos Bay, [The Original Cape Cafe](https://www.facebook.com/The-Cape-Cafe-2132250007095994)in the Charleston Marina, and [Mom’s Kitchen](https://www.tripadvisor.com/Restaurant_Review-g51993-d3464064-Reviews-Mom_s_Kitchen-North_Bend_Oregon.html) in North Bend.

 After breakfast, plan to spend a few hours experiencing peace and natural beauty on undeveloped beaches, while exploring some of Oregon’s best state parks along the [Cape Arago Beach Loop](https://www.oregonsadventurecoast.com/tripideas/explore-the-cape-arago-beach-loop/).
-[Download this guide](https://www.oregonsadventurecoast.com/img/cape-arago-loop-itinerary.pdf) to help you on your route and create your own Zen experience. _Please do not touch the wildlife under any circumstances!_ Some of our favorite zen-like activities include
+[Download this guide](https://www.oregonsadventurecoast.com/img/cape-arago-loop-itinerary.pdf) to help you on your route and create your own Zen experience. *Please do not touch the wildlife under any circumstances!* Some of our favorite zen-like activities include

 * Taking a meditative walk and watching the surfers on [Bastendorff Beach](https://oregondiscovery.com/bastendorff-beach)
-* Searching for natural treasures in tide pools in the protected beach in [Sunset Bay State Park](https://stateparks.oregon.gov/index.cfm?do=park.profile&parkId=70). (_Remember: do not touch these natural treasures!_)
+* Searching for natural treasures in tide pools in the protected beach in [Sunset Bay State Park](https://stateparks.oregon.gov/index.cfm?do=park.profile&amp;parkId=70). (*Remember: do not touch these natural treasures!*)
 * Watching the seals and sea lions on [Simpson Reef and Shell Island](https://www.shareoregon.com/things-to-do/en/listings/126105-simpson-reef-and-shell-island-oregon-islands-nwr), part of the [Oregon Islands National Wildlife Refuge](https://www.fws.gov/refuge/oregon_islands/)
 * Taking in vast ocean views and strolling through the gardens at [Shore Acres State Park](https://www.oregonsadventurecoast.com/state-parks-and-national-lands/), the crown jewel of the Oregon Coast.
 * Trekking through zen-like coastal forests on one of the many trails along the [Cape Arago Beach Loop](https://www.oregonsadventurecoast.com/tripideas/explore-the-cape-arago-beach-loop/).
 You might even discover the perfect place to stop and do a few yoga poses.